-After decades of debate over land use, the San Jose City Council recently entered into agreements with POST and the Santa Clara Valley Open Space Authority to acquire 937 acres at the northern end of Coyote Valley.
-Find the full story here.
+After decades of debate over land use, we've protected 937 acres at the northern end of Coyote Valley.

 The protection of Coyote Valley, just south of San Jose, is a top priority for our organization.
 Here's why.